Luke Hancock

-On September 30, 2019 the NCAA reinstated Luke Hancock’s MOP status (without an *) in his individual capacity.
+On September 30, 2019, the NCAA reinstated Luke Hancock's MOP status (without an *) in his individual capacity.
 This decision did not, however, change the status of the vacated 2013 Louisville Cardinals Division I Championship.
+He played professionally for Panionios of the Greek Basket League in 2014 before tearing a muscle in his calf, ending his career.

 Early life

-Hancock was born to William and Venicia Hancock, and he has four brothers and one sister.
+Hancock was born to William and Venicia Hancock.
+He has four brothers and one sister.
 Hancock attended Hidden Valley High School in Roanoke, Virginia, where he did not receive notice from college programs.
 He then went to Hargrave Military Academy for one year.
 As a high school basketball player, he was named All-State.

 College career

 Hancock was recruited to attend George Mason University by George Mason Patriots men's basketball coach Jim Larrañaga.
 He played for George Mason in his freshman and sophomore years.
 While at George Mason, he averaged 7.7 points per game as a freshman and 10.9 points as a sophomore.
 In his second season, he was named to the All-Colonial Athletic Association third team.
 Larrañaga accepted the head coaching job at the University of Miami after the 2010–11 season, taking his entire coaching staff with him and leading Hancock to transfer.
 Hancock transferred to the University of Louisville, which had hired his former Hargrave coach Kevin Keatts as an assistant, and did not play in 2011–12 after transferring.

 Hancock was named the captain of the Louisville Cardinals men's basketball team before appearing in a game for the Cardinals.
 Hancock averaged 7.7 points per game playing for Louisville in 2012–13.
 In the 2013 NCAA Division I men's basketball tournament, he was named the tournament's Most Outstanding Player.
 He scored 20 points in the national semifinals against the Wichita State Shockers.
 In the title game against the Michigan Wolverines, the Cardinals trailed by 12 points late in the first half before Hancock scored 14 straight points for the team to cut the deficit to one by halftime.
 He finished the game five-for-five on three-point shooting, and Louisville won, 82–76.
 He became the first reserve player in tournament history to be named the MOP.